Decoding 3 x 2 x 5: Exploring Multiplication, Volume, and Real-World Applications

 Volume Calculation: A Three-Dimensional Application

 The expression "3 x 2 x 5" perfectly illustrates the calculation of volume.
-Volume is the amount of three-dimensional space occupied by an object or substance.
+But volume is the amount of three-dimensional space occupied by an object or substance.
 For a rectangular prism (or cuboid), the volume is calculated by multiplying its length, width, and height.
-In our case:

 - Length: 3 units